-E. Ranu and R. Zoughi, "Near-Field Microwave Nondestructive Distinction between Surface Height Variations and Defects in Thick Sandwich Composites Using Standoff Distance Optimization," Nondestructive Testing & Evaluation, Taylor & Francis, Jul 1997.
+E. Ranu and R. Zoughi, "Near-Field Microwave Nondestructive Distinction between Surface Height Variations and Defects in Thick Sandwich Composites using Standoff Distance Optimization," Nondestructive Testing and Evaluation, vol. 13, no. 4, pp. 215 - 225, Taylor & Francis, Jul 1997.

 Electrical and Computer Engineering